mayank1612/namaste-react/README.md

 - Core job of redux is to mantain store/slice
 - check steps in store.js
 - Create cart flow using context

+# Lecture 13 : Time for the test

+Steps:

+1. Install react testing library and jest
+2. npx jest --init (configure jest)
+3. npm run test
+4. install jest-environment-jsdom
+5. create **tests** folder
+6. Write test cases
+7. configure babel with jest
+8. Use render to render react component
+9. Install babel/preset-react and add preset in babelrc file, it is used to convert jsx
+10. Install @babel/preset-env and add in bebelrc file

+- Give wrong id to any getByTestId("abc"), it will give all html in which is rendered in jsdom

 # Extras